-Heads of School - Heads of School have a crucial role in ensuring defects are reported and addressed promptly within their respective academies.
+Head of School / Associate Head of School - Head of School / Associate Head of School have a crucial role in ensuring defects are reported and addressed promptly within their respective academies.
 Their responsibilities include:

 - Promoting a culture of reporting and vigilance among staff, learners, and visitors - Ensuring that all staff are aware of the reporting process and their responsibility to report defective equipment promptly. - Taking immediate action to address reported defects within their respective areas through the EVERY online system. - Enforce the ruling anyone interfering with safety equipment may be liable for criminal prosecution